jordonaut/firstreactportfolio/README.md

 ## About This Portfolio

 This portfolio is an ongoing project and creative sandbox.
 It brings together my work in UX design, product development, and front-end engineering.
-I started this as a challenge to myself when laid off from Boeing.
-It coalesed when I saw a job posting and they asked for a Senior Product Designer that could use Tailwind CSS.
+I began this project as a challenge to myself after being laid off from Boeing.
+It coalesced when I saw a job posting and they asked for a Senior Product Designer that could use Tailwind CSS.
 Over the last few months, I synthesized learning React, Tailwind, and other frameworks that I heard about.

 I'm proud that I built this from the ground up using React, Vite, and Tailwind CSS.
 It's where I explore code-driven storytelling, interaction design, and semantic design systems.